shreyabirthare/public_lab2/README.md

 In this part, you will first containerize your application code and then learn to deploy all components as a distributed application  using Docker.
-If you are not familiar with Docker, be sure to look at homework 5, which provides a hands-on tutorial.
-Also review the references at the end of this file.
+If you are not familiar with Docker, be sure to look at lablet 2, which provides a hands-on tutorial.
+Also, review the references at the end of this file.

 First, create a dockerfile for each of the three microservices that you implemented in part 1.
 Verify that they build and run without issue.

-After that write a Docker compose file that can bring up (or tear down) all three services using one `docker-compose up` (or `docker-compose down`) command.
+After that, write a Docker compose file that can bring up (or tear down) all three services using one `docker-compose up` (or `docker-compose down`) command.

 Note that files you write in a Docker container are not directly accessible from the host, and they will be erased when the container is removed.
-Therefore, you should mount a directory on the host as a volume to the **catalog** and **order** services, so that files and output can be persisted after the containers are removed.
+Therefore, you should mount a directory on the host as a volume to the **catalog** and **order** services so that files and output can be persisted after the containers are removed.

-Another thing to notice is that when you use Docker compose to bring up containers it will set up a new network for all the containers, the containers will have a different IP address in this network than your host IP address.
+Another thing to notice is that when you use Docker compose to bring up containers, it will set up a new network for all the containers, the containers will have a different IP address in this network than your host IP address.
 Therefore, you need to consider how to pass the IP/hostnames to the services so that they know how to locate other services regardless of whether they are running on